kataras/build-a-better-web-together/package-websocket.md

 	// see https://github.com/kataras/iris/issues/387#issuecomment-243006022 for more
 	// defaults to false
 	BinaryMessages bool
-	// Endpoint is the path at which the websocket server will listen for clients/connections
+	// Endpoint is the path which the websocket server will listen for clients/connections
-	// Default value is an empty string, if you don't set it, the Websocket server gets disabled.
+	// Default value is empty string, if you don't set it the Websocket server is disabled.
 	Endpoint string
-	// Headers the response headers before the upgrade
-	// Default is empty
-	Headers map[string]string
 	// ReadBufferSize is the buffer size for the underline reader ReadBufferSize int
 	// WriteBufferSize is the buffer size for the underline writer WriteBufferSize int
+	// Headers  if true then the client's headers are copy to the websocket connection
+	//
+	// Default is true
+	Headers bool
+	// Error specifies the function for generating HTTP error responses.
+	//
+	// The default behavior is to store the reason in the context (ctx.Set(reason)) and fire any custom error (ctx.EmitError(status))
+	Error func(ctx *Context, status int, reason string)
+	// CheckOrigin returns true if the request Origin header is acceptable.
+If
+	// CheckOrigin is nil, the host in the Origin header must not be set or
+	// must match the host of the request.
+	//
+	// The default behavior is to allow all origins
+	// you can change this behavior by setting the iris.Config.Websocket.CheckOrigin = iris.WebsocketCheckSameOrigin
+	CheckOrigin func(ctx *Context) bool
 }

 ```